everx-labs/ever-sdk/docs/app_objects.md

-# Notes for binding generators
+# How to work with Application Objects in binding generators

 Binding generator must detect functions that accept application objects.